Pl83/Pl83/README.md

 ###

-<p align="left">I'm currently looking for an internship.
-If you're interested, you can contact me on linkedin or by e-mail at pierre-louis.sans@edu.devinci.fr </p>
+<p align="left">If you want, you can contact me on linkedin or by e-mail at pierre-louis.sans@edu.devinci.fr </p>

 ###